sudarshansarpa/maven/Day 9 - Maven/What is Maven.md

 - A **build tool** is software used to **automate** the process of converting source code into an **executable application**.
 - This process includes **compiling, linking, and packaging** the code into a deployable format (e.g., `.jar` for Java applications, `.exe` for Windows applications).
-- Build tools help manage dependencies, automate repetitive tasks, and ensure consistency in the software development lifecycle.
+- Build tools play a crucial role in software development by:
+1. **Managing Dependencies** – Handling external libraries and ensuring the correct versions are used.
+2. **Automating Repetitive Tasks** – Compiling code, running tests, packaging applications, and deploying software.
+3. **Ensuring Consistency** – Standardizing build processes across different environments to reduce errors.

 ### Types of Build Tools